opendocsg/slw-judgments-backfill/2003_SGHC_304/report.md

 **Whether the magistrate erred in failing to take into account Poh Kim’s abuse of the defence of parallel import**

 17     I was of the view that Poh Kim Video’s advanc ement of the defenc e of parallel import at the trial below c ould not be regarded as an aggravating fac tor.
 It would be wrong to penalise Poh Kim Video for raising this defenc e bec ause they had every right to do so.
-As I have previously held in c ases suc h as _Zeng Guoyuan v PP_ [1997] 3 SLR 321, while the sc andalous or reprehensible c onduc t of one’s defenc e may c onstitute an aggravating fac tor in c ertain c ases, an ac c used is entitled to raise any type of defenc e nec essary to his c ase, even if this defenc e is sc andalous or vexatious in nature.
+As I have previously held in c ases suc h as _Zeng Guoyuan v PP_ <span class="citation">[1997] 3 SLR 321</span>, while the sc andalous or reprehensible c onduc t of one’s defenc e may c onstitute an aggravating fac tor in c ertain c ases, an ac c used is entitled to raise any type of defenc e nec essary to his c ase, even if this defenc e is sc andalous or vexatious in nature.
 In _Zeng Guoyuan_ , I quoted with approval the following passage from Mohamed Azmi J’s judgment in _Ahmad Shah bin Hashim v PP_ [1980] 1 MLJ 77 at 86:

  It is my c onsidered opinion that in a c riminal trial an ac c used person is entitled to put up any type of defenc e that he thinks nec essary and justified in order to raise a reasonable doubt in the prosec ution c ase, and the fact that such defence has not succeeded should not be taken against him in assessing sentence.
 [Emphasis added]